2022–23 Welsh Cup: First qualifying round

+The competition achieved 253 entries, surpassing the record from the previous season by ten.
 The first qualifying round matches were announced on 6 July at the FAW HQ in Hensol and played on the weekend of 29, 30 & 31 July 2022.
 There were 194 clubs in the draw with fifteen Tier 3 clubs receiving byes into Qualifying Round 2, based on their League positions at the end of last season.

 The teams receiving a bye into the second qualifying round are: